cmu-db/benchbase/README.md

 * NoOp

 ### Removed
-* JPAB - this project appears abandoned and hasn't seen a an update since 2012.
+* JPAB - this project appears abandoned and hasn't seen an update since 2012.
 I don't have a great deal of faith in a Hibernate benchmark that hasn't kept pace with Hibernate.

 ## How to Build
 Run the following command to build the distribution: